Stay at Aisling House

 Traditionally used for receiving guests, the room continues to serve as a setting for conversation and quiet repose, offering a composed and gracious introduction to the home.

-The Library serves as a traditional reading room and private retreat within the home, situated on the main floor.
+The Library serves as a traditional reading room and private retreat within the home, situated on the main floor between the parlor and dining room.

 Defined by original architectural detailing, the space is anchored by a coffered ceiling and original craftsman bookcases, with natural light softening the dark room.
 A fireplace and television allow the space to function comfortably for multimedia morning or evening use.